 Mark M. Tehranipoor is currently the Intel Charles E. Young Professor in Cybersecurity at the University of Florida.
 Prior to joining University of Florida, Dr. Tehranipoor served as the founding director of the Center for Hardware Assurance, Security, and Engineering (CHASE) and the Comcast Center of Excellence in Security Innovation (CSI) at the University of Connecticut.
 He also co-founded a new IEEE International Symposium on Hardware-Oriente Security and Trust (HOST) and the Trust-HUB forum.

-Co-Director, Associate Professor, John and Mary Lou Dasburg Preeminent Chair in Engineering
+Co-Director, Professor, John and Mary Lou Dasburg Preeminent Chair in Engineering

 Security of Mobile Systems with a concentration on Telecommunications Infrastructure and Mobile Devices, Internet security, Applied cryptography.

 Patrick Traynor is an Associate Professor in the Department of Computer and Information Science and Engineering (CISE) a the University of Florida.
 Dr. Traynor earned his Ph.D and M.S. in Computer Science and Engineering fro Pennsylvania State University in 2008 and 2004, respectively, and his B.S. in Computer Science from the University of Richmond in 2002.
 After promotion and tenure in the School of Computer Science at Georgia Tech, he joined the University of Florida in 2014 as part of the UF Rising Preeminence Hiring Program.

 Hardware Security and Trust, Adaptive Nano-Computing and Novel Test Methodologies.